Yours and Owls

 Yours and Owls is a music booking company based in Wollongong, Australia.
 It organises the annual music festival of the same name, which began in 2014.

-The brand was founded when university graduates Ben Tillman, Adam Smith and Balunn Jones opened up a coffee shop in Wollongong in 2010 that would regularly host live music.
-The trio opened up dive bar La La La's in 2019, which has become one of Wollongong's most popular music venues.
-Yours and Owls manages the music events of several venues on the east coast of Australia.
+The brand was founded when university graduates Ben Tillman, Adam Smith and Balunn Jones opened up a coffee shop in Wollongong in 2010 that would regularly host live music.Yours and Owls manages the music events of several venues on the east coast of Australia.
 In partnership with independent record store Music Farmers, the company also owns the record label Farmer and the Owl.

 The Yours and Owls festival began in 2014 with a line-up including Hockey Dad and Sticky Fingers and a crowd of 2,000 people.
 The event's popularly rapidly grew in its first few years, and was predominantly hosted opposite the beach at Stuart Park, Wollongong.
 In 2025, the festival hosted 30,000 attendees.

 History

 Ben Tillman, Adam Smith and Balunn Jones, graduates of the University of Wollongong, founded Owls Cafe in Wollongong in late 2010.
 The Kembla Street shop was later renamed to Yours and Owls.
 The cafe quickly made a name for itself for hosting live music five or six nights a week.
 After three years of business, in September 2013, the site was sold to Daniel Radburn.
 He would turn it into one of the city's most iconic music venues, the 80-capacity Rad Bar.
 With the venue closure, the three founders pivoted the Yours and Owls brand more towards music booking and management.

-After Rad Bar closed in 2019, the Yours and Owls team opened up dive bar La La La's in 2019, which has become one of Wollongong's most popular music venues.
+After Rad Bar closed in 2019, the Yours and Owls team started booking dive bar La La La's in 2019, which has become one of Wollongong's most popular music venues.
 In September 2024, Yours and Owls announced they had expanded their booking roster to venues in Melbourne and the Sunshine Coast.
 As of March 2025, they manage 11 music venues in four states with significant control in Wollongong, booking eight venues in their home town.